 I was so thrilled by his response as he was recovering from agoraphobia and going out was still very difficult for him.
 I decided I would try and make this a positive experience for him and gave him a job.
 He was to have a box with small items which he could sell for 10p each.
 At long last all those small toys that we had collected over the years, the rubber balls, the mini dolls, the characters that you get with certain meal deals had suddenly found a new use.
 And my son – he liked the idea though he was adamant that his small toys would not be put up for sale!

 And I was right.
-The sale had barely started before my son, now bored with selling, started to nag for food whilst his younger sister started to become visibly stressed.
-It is interesting having two autistic children like mine because it shows how differently they respond to the world around them.
+The sale had barely started before my son, now bored with the selling business, started to nag for food whilst his younger sister started to become visibly stressed.
+It is interesting having two autistic children like mine because it shows how differently they respond.
 My son, if he is engaged or distracted by something as he was with the sale, can appear to manage a situation though we often get problems later at home in terms of difficult or challenging behaviour.
 In comparison, my daughter seems not to be able to cope and often pleads to go home.
 Her strain is obvious, though once at home she rarely explodes like her brother but acts in a moody almost depressed manner.